Police: Husband Hired Hit Man to Kill Wife

 Homicide is just one of the charges Edward Heck, 49, and Kenneth Smith, 33, face now that they are in Williamsport police custody.

-Investigators believe these men worked together to kill 49-year-old Sonya Heck.
+Investigators believe these men worked together to kill 49-year-old Sonja Heck.

 Late last month, a family member found Heck's body in her home on Linn Street.
 The family's two dogs were also found dead.